shipyardapp/Shipyard-Documentation/docs/blueprint-library/bitio/bitio-overview.md

 # bit.io Blueprints Overview

 Shipyard's low-code bit.io blueprints allow users to connect their data in bit.io to the rest of their modern data stack.
-T

-hese Blueprints are based on our [PostgreSQL Blueprints](../postgresql/postgresql-overview.md) with slight modifications to simplify the setup process required for bit.io.
+These Blueprints are based on our [PostgreSQL Blueprints](../postgresql/postgresql-overview.md) with slight modifications to simplify the setup process required for bit.io.

 These blueprints use modified approaches to connecting with bit.io found [here](https://docs.bit.io/docs/connecting-via-pandas).
 Modifications include chunking the files when downloading/uploading.
-While this can result in slightly slower speeds, it prevents users from running into potential memory issues for larger data sets.

 ## How to Use